 ← Back to Blog

 When we first saw our akiya in Setagaya, the outdoor space was completely overgrown.
-Weeds had taken over the stone pathway, wild plants were growing through every crack, and decades of neglect had turned what was once a simple Japanese garden entrance into a jungle.
+Weeds had taken over the stone pathway, wild plants were growing through every crack, and decades of neglect had turned what was once a simple Japanese garden entrance into something close to a jungle.

 The Problem